juananbm/First-One/README.md

 My first repository here

-I am trying this, i do not know how to do it.
+I am trying this, i do not k